ktomari/DeltaResidentsSurvey/README.md

 ## Source Code

+This repository largely contains scripts and files used to create the [DRS GitHub Page](https://ktomari.github.io/DeltaResidentsSurvey/), a home page for our research project (eg. the directory `/docs`).
+While we encourage researchers to utilize the [package {cdrs}](https://github.com/ktomari/cdrs) for analyzing the DRS data set, this repository also offers the directory `/code` which contains R scripts.
+These scripts exist here primarily for two reasons:

-While this repository contains an earlier version of the source code (drs_functions.R) used to read the DRS data set, we encourage you to instead utilize the [package {cdrs}](https://github.com/ktomari/cdrs) which is currently in development.
-Core functions that help you read the DRS data and configure statistical analyses are available with this package.
+1. As an archive for an earlier version of the source code used to read the DRS data set (primarily, `drs_functions.R`).
+This code is now largely integrated into the package {cdrs} and has been superseded.
+See [Core Functions Doc](https://ktomari.github.io/DeltaResidentsSurvey/doc_drs_functions.html).
+2. Scripts that utilize the {cdrs} package to produce analyses or visualizations used in other documents.